herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Lifecycle System/Document Lifecycle-Driven Invalidation System.md

+# LifecycleSystem-Driven Invalidation System

 ## 1. Overview

-The **Document Lifecycle-Driven Invalidation System** is a comprehensive solution for managing:
+The **LifecycleSystem-Driven Invalidation System** is a comprehensive solution for managing:

 - **DOM Mutations**: Detecting and batching DOM changes
 - **Cache Invalidation**: Determining when style, layout, or visual caches should be invalidated